-This website aims to pull together the various different strands, collaborations and projects encompassing Ant Hampton’ s work as performance maker and director.
+This website aims to pull together the various different strands, collaborations and projects encompassing Ant Hampton’ s work as an artist.

 Bio -